We may earn affiliate commissions for the recommended products. Learn more.

 Additionally, there’s a credit monitoring feature that informs you about changes in your credit scores.
 Also, the security challenge tool keeps track of your password security and complexity.

-LastPass does have a decent free version, but this plan offers only the bare necessities.
-To have the best security and additional features like dark web monitoring or file sharing then you’ll have to move on to the premium plan starting at $3.00/month.
+LastPass offers a free version, but this plan grants only the bare necessities.
+To have the best protection and additional features like dark web monitoring or file sharing, you have to move on to the premium plan starting at $3.00/month.
+See what else is included by visiting our LastPass review.

 8. Enpass – minimalistic, flexible, and secure